Texting While Driving Accidents

 - The plaintiff incurred damages as a consequence.

 Once the plaintiff has shown all four elements of negligence, the case moves on to the damages phase, during which the plaintiff must show the amount of compensation to which he or she should be entitled.
 Typical elements of damages include pecuniary losses, such as medical expenses, lost wages, and property damage, as well as nonpecuniary damages like pain and suffering and loss of consortium.
 In particularly egregious cases, punitive damages may also be a consideration.

 Since drivers owe one another the duty to keep a proper lookout, a plaintiff can usually prove a breach of that duty if it can be shown that the defendant was using a handheld device to send or read a text message or email or was using the internet at the time of the accident.
-In accidents involving death or personal injury, a user’s billing records may be admissible as evidence to show that the operator of the vehicle was in violation of the law.Enlist a Pembroke Pines Attorney for Your Car Accident Case
+In accidents involving death or personal injury, a user’s billing records may be admissible as evidence to show that the operator of the vehicle was in violation of the law.Enlist a Texting While Driving Accident Lawyer in Pembroke Pines

 Texting while driving kills innocent motorists and passengers every day.
 The level of distraction caused by this behavior has been compared to the amount of intoxication one would experience after four drinks.
 If you or a loved one has been involved in an accident caused by texting, you can take legal action against the driver who was responsible.
 To speak to an experienced motor vehicle collision lawyer in the Pembroke Pines area, call Cohn & Smith today at 954-431-8100 or contact us online.
-We offer an initial appointment free of charge, and legal fees are not collected unless and until your case is concluded with a favorable settlement or judgment.
-We serve injured individuals throughout South Florida, including in Pembroke Pines, Aventura, Hollywood, and North Dade County.
+Our Pembroke Pines texting while driving accident lawyers offer an initial appointment free of charge, and legal fees are not collected unless and until your case is concluded with a favorable settlement or judgment.
+We serve injured individuals throughout South Florida, including in Aventura, Hollywood, and North Dade County.